flaviojs/freya/bin/tool/translate/Readme.txt

 If you cannot run the .pl files, you don't have the Perl environment active on your computer.
 You can download and install it via the Perl internet website.
 To do the full database conversion, simply run 'translate.bat', and the four Perl scripts will be activated and will place the translated files in ./output.
 Once the files are translated, simply copy + paste them to your emulator's ./db folder and make any necessary adjustments.

 Also note before translation, make sure your databases in ./english and ./japanese are fully up-to-date.
-Report any program bugs to Tsuyuki, aka me.
+Report any program bugs to voidreality, aka me.

 -> Translation scripts author: Yor (DarkRaven)
 -> Contact information: http://ro-freya.net/